 functional ovarian cyst.
 This is why it's important to have any unusual pelvic

-symptoms checked and to have regular annual pelvic exams.
+symptoms checked and to have a pelvic exam.

 functional ovarian cysts cause no symptoms and go away

 without treatment in 1 to 2 months or after 1 to 2 menstrual periods.
 Some

 cysts grow as large as